 Stay Alert – Stay Safe!
 HANDS-FACE-SPACE

-Step 1: Fill in our online application form and you will receive our automated response, please read all the documents attached to the email and watch our safeguarding video online to initiate the process, this also includes our new COVID19 Agreement for our host
+Step 1: Fill in our online application form and you will receive our automated response, please read all documentation attached to the email, watch our safeguarding video online to initiate the process.

-Step 3: We will arrange a Host Family visit with one of our Team, whom upon the visit will go through:
+Step 3: We will arrange a Host Family visit or a video call from one of our Team, whom upon the visit/video call will go through the following: